CTE TEKS Review

 Work Groups

-Applications are submitted to SBOE members for review throughout the revision process.
-Based on that review, SBOE members make nominations to work groups.
-TEA will notify applicants of their nominations at each stage in the review and revision process.
+Work group applications were submitted to SBOE members for review throughout the revision process.
+Based on that review, SBOE members made nominations to work groups.
+TEA notified applicants of their nominations at each stage in the review and revision process.

-• Work group members will be expected to complete an online orientation session prior to their work group meeting.
-Work group members may be asked to complete an initial review prior to their meeting.
+• Work group members were expected to complete an online orientation session prior to their work group meeting.
+Work group members were asked to complete an initial review prior to their meeting.

-• Work groups will convene in Austin for a minimum of one face-to-face meeting.
-Meeting times and dates for the different work groups will be shared with the SBOE's members for each work group meeting.
-Additional meetings conducted by webinar may also be scheduled as necessary.
+• Work groups convened in Austin for a minimum of one face-to-face meeting.
+Meeting times and dates for the different work groups were shared with the SBOE's members for each work group meeting.
+Additional meetings conducted by webinar were scheduled as necessary.

-• Work group members may be asked to provide invited testimony at SBOE meetings.
+• Work group members were asked to provide invited testimony at SBOE meetings.

-• Work group members will be reimbursed in accordance with state travel guidelines for travel, meals, and lodging for meetings held in Austin.
+• Work group members were reimbursed in accordance with state travel guidelines for travel, meals, and lodging for meetings held in Austin.

 • Questions related to the application for the career and technical education TEKS review and revision process can be directed to teks@tea.texas.gov.